MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-scale-out.md

 ---
-title: Power BI Dataset Scale-Out
+title: Power BI dataset scale-out
-description: Learn how Power BI Dataset Scale-Out improves your Power BI performance by reducing dataset query and refresh times
+description: Learn how Power BI dataset scale-out improves your Power BI performance by reducing dataset query and refresh times
 author: KesemSharabi
 ms.author: kesharab
 ms.reviewer: ''
 ms.service: powerbi
 ms.subservice: powerbi-premium
 ms.topic: conceptual
-ms.date: 02/07/2023
+ms.date: 07/25/2023
 LocalizationGroup: Premium
 ---

-# Power BI Dataset Scale-Out (preview)
+# Power BI dataset scale-out (preview)

+> [!IMPORTANT]
+> Power BI dataset scale-out is currently in **PREVIEW**.
+This information relates to a prerelease feature that may be substantially modified before being released for General Availability (GA).
+Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

-Power BI Dataset Scale-Out helps Power BI deliver fast performance while your reports and dashboards are consumed by a large audience.
-Scale-Out uses your Premium capacity to host copies of your dataset.
-By increasing throughput, the dataset copies ensure that performance doesn’t slow down when multiple users submit queries at the same time.
+Power BI dataset scale-out helps Power BI deliver fast performance while your reports and dashboards are consumed by a large audience.
+Dataset scale-out uses your Premium capacity to host one or more read-only *replicas* of your *primary* dataset.
+By increasing throughput, the read-only replicas ensure performance doesn’t slow down when multiple users submit queries at the same time.

+> [!NOTE]
+> During PREVIEW, Power BI dataset scale-out creates only one dataset replica.
+When generally available, the maximum number of read-only dataset replicas is determined by your Premium capacity.

-When Power BI creates the dataset copies, it separates *read-only* copies of the dataset from a *read/write* copy of the dataset.
-The *read-only* dataset copies serve the Power BI report and dashboard consumption, and the *read/write* dataset copy is used when write operations and refreshes are performed.
-During write operations and refreshes, the *read-only* dataset copies continue to serve your reports and dashboards without being disrupted.
-When needed, the *read-only* and *read/write* datasets are synced so that the *read-only* copies are kept up-to-date.
-Using this method, Power BI Dataset Scale-Out reduces the impact of write operations and dataset refreshes on your capacity.
+When Power BI creates the dataset read-only replicas, it separates them from the primary read-write dataset.
+The read-only dataset replicas serve the Power BI report and dashboard consumption, and the read-write dataset is used when write operations and refreshes are performed.
+During write operations and refreshes, the read-only dataset replicas continue to serve your reports and dashboards without being disrupted.
+When needed, the read-only and read-write datasets are synchronized so that the read-only copies are kept up-to-date.
+By using this method, Power BI dataset scale-out reduces the impact of write operations and dataset refreshes on your capacity.

-Only XMLA endpoints and advanced APIs connect to the *read/write* dataset copy.
-All other operations connect to the *read-only* dataset copy.
-The table below lists the required sync for each refresh method, when Power BI Dataset Scale-Out is enabled.
+Only applications using the XMLA endpoint and advanced APIs connect to the primary read-write dataset.
+All other operations connect to a read-only dataset replica.
+The following table lists the required synchronization for each refresh method, when Power BI dataset scale-out is enabled:

 | Refresh method    | Sync                 |
 |-------------------|----------------------|